cast-org/figuration/docs/widgets/overview.md

 ## Util

-All of Figuration's widgets depend on `util.js` and it has to be included alongside the other JS files.
+All of Figuration's widgets depend on `util.js` and it has to be included alongside the other JavaScript files.
 If you're using the compiled (or minified) `figuration.js`, there is no need to include this---it's already there.

 `util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.